Auto-ABSA: Cross-Domain Aspect Detection and Sentiment Analysis Using Auxiliary Sentences: Experiments

+The model predicts probabilities for each aspect, assigning a higher probability to \textit{service} (exceeding a predefined threshold), while assigning lower probabilities to the other aspects.

-For Sentiment Predictor training, we also split 80\% data for training, 10\% data for validation, and 10\% data for test.
-Because SpanEmo predicts aspects of one target, it makes the Sentiment Predictor predict the polarity of one target; otherwise the Sentiment Predictor doesn't know which aspect corresponds to which target.
-These sentences, which have more than one target, will be deleted.
-After experiments, the Hyper-parameters shown in table~{\ref{SentimentPredictorHyper} are the best.}
+For training the \textbf{Sentiment Predictor}, we similarly partitioned the data into 80\% for training, 10\% for validation, and 10\% for testing.
+Since SpanEmo predicts aspects for a single target, the Sentiment Predictor is designed to predict the sentiment polarity for one target at a time.
+Therefore, sentences containing multiple targets were excluded from the training set.
+The optimal hyperparameters determined through experimentation are listed in Table~\ref{SentimentPredictorHyper}.

-Firstly, utilize the right aspects and target to create the auxiliary sentence, like "what do you think of [aspects] of [target]."
-Then combine the auxiliary sentence and the original sentence as the Sentiment Predictor input.
-The Sentiment Predictor will output the possibility of polarity.
+We constructed the input to the Sentiment Predictor by generating an auxiliary sentence incorporating the relevant aspects and target, formatted as: